ROIM1998/tic-tac-toe/README.md

-# gobblet-gobblers
+# tic-tac-toe
-Gobblet Gobblers game implemented by Python in CLI (for TECHIN 509 course)
+Tic-Tac-Toe game implemented by Python in CLI (for TECHIN 509 course)